-To request a copy of Xin Man and Dr. Ernest Chan’s “Cluster-based Feature Selection” paper, please enter your name and email below.
+To request a copy of Xin Man and Dr. Ernest Chan’s “CMDA Feature Selection” paper to your inbox, please enter your name and email below.
 If you have any questions, feel free to contact us directly at firstname.lastname@example.org